guettli/programming-guidelines/README.md

 Reasons:

 - If an error happens in a shell script, the interpreter steps silently to the next line.
 Yes, I know you can use "set -e".
 But you don't get a stack trace.
 Without a stack trace, you waste a lot of time analyzing why this error happened.
 - AFAIK you can't do object-oriented programming in a shell.
-I like inheritance.
+Often OOP is overkill, but sometimes it is really great.
 - AFAIK you can't raise exceptions in shell scripts.
+- It makes sense to use (or run) an application monitoring platform.
+For example "Shell" is not a [supported plattform of Sentry](https://docs.sentry.io/platforms/).
+If you configure it for your prefered environment once, then you get great error reporting in once place.
+Even if your small backup-script is only a three lines long shell script: It is unreliable, use a real language!
 - Shell-Scripts tend to call a lot of subprocesses.
 Every call to grep, head, tail, cut creates a new process.
 This tends to get slow.
     I have seen shell scripts that start thousands of processes per second.
     After re-writing them in Python they were 100 times faster and 100 times more readable.
 - I do this "find ... | xargs" daily, but only while using the shell interactively.
 But what happens if a filename contains a newline character?
 Yes, I know "find ... -print0 | xargs -r0", but now "find
     .. | grep | xargs" does not work anymore...
 It is dirty and will never get clean.
 - Look at all the pitfalls: [Bash Pitfalls](https://mywiki.wooledge.org/BashPitfalls) My conclusion: I prefer to walk on solid ground, I don't write shell scripts anymore.

-Even Crontab lines are dangerous.
-Look at this:
+- Even Crontab lines are dangerous.
+Look at this cron-job which should clean the directory of the temporary files:

-> @weekly . \~/.bashrc && find \$TMPDIR -mindepth 1 -maxdepth 1 -mtime
-> +1 -print0 | xargs -r0 rm -rf
+> @weekly . ~/.bashrc && find $TMPDIR -mindepth 1 -maxdepth 1 -mtime +1 -print0 | xargs -r0 rm -rf

 Do you spot the big risk?